percona/pxc-docs/docs/management/gcache-write-set-cache-encryption.md

 Enabling this feature encrypts the Galera GCache and Write-Set cache files with a File Key.

   GCache has a RingBuffer on-disk file to manage write-sets.
-The keyring only stores the Master Key which is used to encrypt the File Key used by the Ring Buffer file.
-The encrypted File Key is stored in the Ring Bugger's preamble.
-The Ring Buffer file of GCache is non-volatile, which means this file survives a restart.
+The keyring only stores the Master Key which is used to encrypt the File Key used by the RingBuffer file.
+The encrypted File Key is stored in the RingBuffer's preamble.
+The RingBuffer file of GCache is non-volatile, which means this file survives a restart.
 The File Key is not stored for GCache off-pages and Write-Set cache files.

 !!! admonition "See also"